open-mmlab/mmagic/docs/en/migration/10_amp.md

 # Migration of AMP Training

-In 0.x, MMGeneration do not support AMP training for the entire forward process.
+In 0.x, MMEditing do not support AMP training for the entire forward process.
 Instead, users must use `auto_fp16` decorator to warp the specific submodule and convert the parameter of submodule to fp16.
 This allows for fine-grained control of the model parameters, but is more cumbersome to use.
 In addition, users need to handle operations such as scaling of the loss function during the training process by themselves.

-In 1.x version, MMGeneration use `AmpOptimWrapper` provided by MMEngine.
+In 1.x version, MMEditing use `AmpOptimWrapper` provided by MMEngine.
 In `AmpOptimWrapper.update_params`, gradient scaling and `GradScaler` updating is automatically performed.
 And in `optim_context` context manager, `auto_cast` is applied to the entire forward process.